akshaybhatia10/SMS-Spam-Classification/README.md

 ```

 ## Results
-The predictions are as follows:
+The predictions(accuracy scores) using various ML algorithms are as follows:

 ![Predictions using different classifiers](predictions.png)